Blog / Gerber Files: A Step by Step Guide on How to Generate Gerber Files

 Check the Gerber Files in Gerber View

-Lastly, you should compress your files in one .zip file.
+Lastly, you should compress your files into one .zip file.
 Besides, you should fill out the document about your board features, such as size.

-You can check this video for a comprehensive illustration of how to export Gerber files in Kicad https://www.youtube.com/watch?v=ncCz7N5ko34.
+You can check this video for a comprehensive illustration of exporting Gerber files in Kicad: https://www.youtube.com/watch?v=ncCz7N5ko34.

-The first thing you should do is to introduce a new OutJob template to your circuit board project.
-Upon adding the file, you can think of the manufacturing documents you need to create and its formats.
+The first thing you should do is introduce a new OutJob template to your circuit board project.
+Upon adding the file, you can think of the manufacturing documents you must create and their formats.

 Gerber-2-outputs-fixt